datalust/superpower/README.md

 ![Logo](https://raw.githubusercontent.com/datalust/superpower/dev/asset/Superpower-White-200px.png)

-**Superpower is new and rapidly evolving.
-It's expected to stabilize fairly quickly as it's being built for use in a real-world product, but if you need stability/predictability today we suggest starting with [Sprache](https://github.com/sprache/Sprache) and watching this repository to track our progress.**

 ### Usage

 Superpower is embedded directly into your program code, without the need for any additional tools or build-time code generation tasks.